 How do I register for tutorials?

-Tutorial Registration is a completely online process and is fully explained in the enrolment steps.
+Class Registration is a completely online process and is fully explained in the enrolment steps.

 Registering for your tutorials is important, but there's no need to worry.
-The system we use is preference-based and we give you plenty of time to register your preferred class times for each unit, and plenty of time to change things if you need to.
+The system we use is preference-based and we give you plenty of time to register your preferred class times for each subject, and plenty of time to change things if you need to.

 When you get handed your first assessment, don't feel like you have to go it alone.
 Remember, we want you to succeed, take advantage of it!
 Utilise all of the resources available to you.
 Lose yourself in our libraries - they're vast and well-equipped.
 Form study groups with your lecture buddies.
 Seek past assessments.
 Definitely don't hesitate to score some one-on-one time with your teachers.
 Most of all don't stress.
 If you're unsure about anything, get in touch with your lecturers and tutors, they're here to help and get the best out of you.